onionj/light_dance/README.md

 pip install -r requirements.txt python main.py

-set youre text for crate youre ascii banners.. set speed: 1-10
+Choose whether you want to create a banner or an animation [a or b] set youre text for crate youre ascii banners.. set speed: 1-10
 Press F11 to full screen